-GeV For instructions on how to create an integrated login for the sybase user, see "Creating a database" on page 10.

-For more information on integrated login, see "Connecting to a Database" on page 37 of the book ASA Database Administration Guide.
+- For instructions on how to create an integrated login for the sybase user, see "Creating a database" on page 32. - For more information on integrated login, see "Connecting to a Database" [ASA Database Administration Guide, page 37].

-APPENDIX C Connecting to the Adaptive Server Anywhere Service
+Connecting to the Adaptive Server Anywhere Service

-About this appendix This appendix describes how to connect to the Adaptive Server Anywhere Service in a manner equivalent to the C2-certified configuration.
-Contents Торіс Page Connecting to the Adaptive Server Anywhere service 52
+About this chapter This chapter describes how to connect to the Adaptive Server Anywhe Service in a manner equivalent to the C2-certified configuration.
+Contents Topic: page Connecting to the Adaptive Server Anywhere service 74